 HEAD COACH JIM FLANERY

-Flanery has led the Bluejays to the postseason 12 times, including the past nine seasons, and has recorded eight 20-win seasons.
-He has two Missouri Valley Conference regular-season championships (2003 & 2013), an MVC Tournament Championship (2012) and brought Creighton to the Missouri Valley Conference Tournament championship game four times.
-In addition, Creighton has made two appearances in the WNIT Final Four, capturing the 2004 WNIT championship.
+Flanery has guided the Bluejays to the postseason 13 times, including each of the past 10 seasons, and has recorded nine 20-win seasons.
+He has two Missouri Valley Conference regular-season championships (2003 & 2013), an MVC Tournament Championship (2012) and added his first BIG EAST regular-season title with a 16-2 conference record in 2017.
+Creighton has also made two appearances in the WNIT Final Four, capturing the 2004 WNIT championship.

-Entering 2015-16 with high hopes to return to the NCAA Tournament, Creighton battled through an injury-plagued season to reach the BIG EAST Tournament championship game before bowing out to St. John’s in the final.
-The three victories in the BIG EAST Tournament allowed the Bluejays to become eligible for WNIT play, where Creighton fell to eventual champion South Dakota, 74-68 on March 16.
+Creighton battled through an injury-plagued 2015-16 season to reach the BIG EAST Tournament championship game before bowing out to St. John’s in the final.
+The three victories in the BIG EAST Tournament allowed the Bluejays to become eligible for WNIT play, where Creighton fell to eventual champion South Dakota.

 The Bluejays second season in the BIG EAST (2014-15) was one of change, featuring five freshmen on the roster.
 Creighton closed the season with a 17-14 mark and a 10-8 record in conference action.
 The Bluejays secured their eighth consecutive postseason appearance, reaching the WNIT for the second consecutive season.